ProjetPP/PPP-QuestionParsing-Grammatical/IDEAS.md

 whereas words `United` and `States` are recognized as `location`, in the sentence `George Washington is the president of the United States.`.
 It could be very useful.
+-> it's exactly NER. nice.

 Even more interesting, in the sentence `What is Pkofjqdaeo Zllitjtpq hair colour?` it recognizes `Pkofjqdaeo` and `Zllitjtpq` as a person (although there is certainly not these words in the dictionary).
 Limit: in the sentence `What is the president of Pkofjqdaeo Zllitjtpq?`, the two last words are still considered as a person.
+Moreover it seems that capital letters can modify the output.
 -> WolframAlpha answers: "brown" and "No president, it's a monarchy"...

 The date recognition works also well.
 Parse the sentence `Turing was born on June 23, 1912.`.
 It will recognize `June`, `23` and `1912` as a date, and for each one there is an attribute `NormalizedNamedEntityTag` with value `'1912-06-23'` and an attribute `Timex` with value `'<TIMEX3 tid="t1" type="DATE" value="1912-06-23">June 23, 1912</TIMEX3>'` (yes these values are strings, which is sad).

+###### Name entity recognition and merging

+If we plan to merge nodes that are of the same type, there are 2 ways of doing this from the tree:
+  - merging 2 nodes when one is the descendant of the other
+  - merging 2 nodes when they have the same parent

+Be sure this procedure is correct (is it always relevant to merge 2 nodes with the same parents?).
+An other way to proceed is:
+  1. apply Name Entity Recognition
+  2. in the __original sentence__ merge all consecutive words of the same type
+  3. in the tree, merge the nodes that has been merged in step 2

 ## Pattern recognition

-We can observe some incoherencies.
-Consider the two sentences `Who is the president of France?` and `Where does the singer of Led Zeppelin live?`.
-The question word is not placed at the same place in the obtained tree.

-It's probably due to the specific role held by "be" in the Stanford parser.
-See section 4.7 of the manual, there is a way to avoid this (and always have the verb at the top of the tree?) but I don't how adding the flag required.

-A solution could be to compute these questions specifically:
+A solution could be to compute questions specifically:

 For all sentence of the form `<question word> <aux> X`, only parse `X` with the Stanford library.
 Let `x` be the triple obtained after the parsing and our (classical)